 Start your exciting career as GP with Northern Territory General Pracitice Education.
 We offer a training environment that is diverse, adventurous and challenging.
 These attributes combined create the perfect learning environment for highly skilled, competent and confidents doctors.
-Your GP training journey starts with applying to the AGPT program and choosing NTGPE as your regional training organisation of choice.
+Your GP training journey starts with applying to the Australian General Practice Training (AGPT) program and choosing NTGPE as your regional training organisation of choice.

 Application and interview dates

 Applications for the AGPT program’s 2019 intake open at 10:00am AEDT March 26, 2018 and close on 10:00am AEST April 30, 2018.
 You will be applying to start your GP training in 2019.

 For those applicants who have recieved an interview invitation from NTGPE, these are your interview dates for both colleges.
 Please be aware these are face to face interviews and travel to the NT to attend is mandatory.